bihealth/kiosc-server/docs/source/index.rst

 Kiosc is a web application to orchestrate containerized web services and interactive reports across projects and users.
-It allows you to create and manage docker containers, organize them into projects and sub-projects, and control who can access the containers in a multi-user setting.
+It allows you to create and manage :ref:`Docker containers <introduction_docker>`, organize them into categories and projects, and control who can access the containers in a multi-user setting.
 If you are familiar with Kubernetes, Kiosc is an easier alternative for simple yet scalable use cases, such as showcasing the results of data science projects through interactive apps.
-In particular, it allows users to autonomously create and organize *ad hoc* web services without being experts in either docker or web administration.
-Kiosc takes care of running the container in the appropriate network and letting the users access it, acting as a proxy to the docker containers.
-Running and administering Kiosc is as simple as starting a docker container and only requires a single machine.
+In particular, it allows users to autonomously create and organize *ad hoc* web services without being experts in either Docker or web administration.
+Kiosc takes care of running the container in the appropriate network and letting users access it, acting as a proxy to the Docker containers.
+Running and administering Kiosc is as simple as starting a Docker container and only requires a single machine.

 What Kiosc is and what it is not
 --------------------------------